Illewong, New South Wales

 Illewong was a mining village, now a ghost town, in the Orana region of New South Wales, Australia.
 Prior to 1906, it was known as Bee Mountain.
+The area, in which Illewong once lay, is now part of Cobar, for postal and statistical purposes.

 Location

 The village was around 17.5 kilometres (the road distance was described as '12 miles' or 19 kilometres) south east of Cobar, in the County of Robinson, Parish of Narri.
 It should not be confused with the Parish of Illewong, in the adjoining County of Blaxland.